basho/riak_dt/README.md

 Increment by a specific amount:

-    curl -X POST localhost:8094/counters/a/increment -d"10"
+    curl -X POST localhost:8094/counters/a -d'10'
     curl localhost:809[1-4]/counters/a

 You can decrement a counter, too:

-    curl -X POST localhost:8092/counters/a/decrement
+    curl -X POST localhost:8092/counters/a -d'-1'
     curl localhost:809[1-4]/counters/a
-    curl -X POST localhost:8092/counters/a/decrement -d"8"
+    curl -X POST localhost:8092/counters/a -d'-8'
     curl localhost:809[1-4]/counters/a

 So, `counters` is the resource prefix for all counters, and the next part in the path is the key for your counter (in this case `a`).
-Finally there is the action, with optional payload. `POST` to update, `GET` to read.
+Finally there is the action, with payload. `POST` to update, `GET` to read.

 ## CAVEATS